 The additional survey of senior managers and R&D professionals had respondents who represented all ten industry sectors, with 49 percent from North America, 38 percent from Europe, 13 percent from Asia, and less than 1 percent from the rest of the world.

-Via Booz & Company.
+Via Strategy& (formerly Booz & Company).